Qx80610702/DFT_plus_DMFT/docs/examples/NiO/NiO.md

   ```bash
   mpirun -n 48 DFTDMFT
   ```
   This step is very computationally cost.
-You can monitor the job through the log fie `DMFT_running.log`.
+You can monitor the job through the log fie `DMFT_r unning.log`.

   **!!!Note:** The number of cores must be equal to the job of the DFT scf calculation if you want to do charge self-consistent DFT+DMFT calculation.